Ideal Customer Profile (ICP): How To Create A Comprehensive Customer Profile

 In larger organizations, decision-making is spread across many departments and managers.
 Typically the sales cycle is longer because multiple stakeholders in the organization influence the buying decision.
 Budgets tend to be higher.

 You might have a good idea of the roles and titles of the folks most likely to buy and/or use your product or service.
 For instance, let’s say your target users are marketing VPs.
 No two marketing VPs face the same set of problems and chase the same goals.
-These problems and goals can vary greatly depending on the size, revenue, and industry of their company.
+These problems and goals can vary greatly depending on the size, revenue, and industry of the company.

 Ask two marketing managers with the same exact title what they do, and you may be surprised at how differently they answer.
 People with the same job titles can have completely different responsibilities, goals, metrics, teams, and budgets.
 At the same time, people with completely different titles can have the same responsibilities.